YaLTeR/niri/wiki/Configuration:-Window-Rules.md

 ```

 #### `is-active-in-column`

 Can be `true` or `false`.
-Matches any window that is the "active" window in a column.
+Matches the window that is the "active" window in its column.

-Contrary to
-`is-active` there is one `is-active-in-column` window per column.
-It is the
+Contrary to `is-active`, there is always one `is-active-in-column` window in each column.
-window that was last focused in each column, i.e. the one that will gain focus
+It is the window that was last focused in the column, i.e. the one that will gain focus if this column is focused.
-if focus is moved to the column.

 window-rule {
     match is-active-in-column=true